HelenaLykstoft/OLA_Trailer_SysInt/README.md

 ### Trailer processes
 The first 5 images, is part of the processes that happens when a user wants to rent a trailer.
 We have split it into these categories:
-- Booking of trailer
+- Renting of trailer
 - Checkout process
-- Long term booking process
+- Long term renting process

-#### Booking of trailer
+#### Renting of trailer
 The first diagram is the first part of the interaction, from when the user wants to rent a trailer, to where the user clicks on a trailer with a location

 ![alttxt](Images/TrailerManagementSystem.png)